Budgeting is probably one of the least exciting words out there for many people.

 Do you love dogs?
 You could consider a dog walking or sitting.

 Farmhand over holiday periods?
 There are currently shortages in farm jobs all across Victoria, could this be something you look into?

 The possibilities are endless.

 Worrying about your finances can be stressful and time consuming when you’re trying to focus on studying hard and getting through medical school.
 To assist with identifying your surplus and putting away savings moving forward you can use this monthly cash flow and budget worksheet.

-You may also find this article useful – 8 hacks to help you smash uni
+You may also find this article useful – 8 tips to help you smash University

 * Disclaimer: The information contained in this site is general and is not intended to serve as advice as your personal circumstances have not been considered.
 DPM Financial Services Group recommends you obtain personal advice concerning specific matters before making a decision.